chromiumembedded/cef/libcef/common/extensions/api/README.txt

 1. Add libcef/common/extensions/api/<api>.idl or .json file which defines the API.
-2. Add <api>.idl or .json to the 'schema_files' list in libcef/common/extensions/api/schemas.gypi.
+2. Add <api>.idl or .json to the 'schema_sources' list in libcef/common/extensions/api/schemas.gni.
 Serialization code will be generated based on this list in step 5.
 3. Add an entry in the libcef/common/extensions/api/_*_features.json files if necessary [1].
 4. Add libcef/browser/extensions/api/<api>/<api>_api.[h|cc] class implementation
-   files and associated entries to the 'libcef_static' target in cef.gyp.
+   files and associated entries to the 'libcef_static' target in BUILD.gn.
 5. Run the cef_create_projects script and build to generate the cef/libcef/common/extensions/api/<api>.h file and other serialization code required by the extensions system.